Skip to content

 Read More

 Living Life One Trip At A Time… Jenn is a mom, writer, and business owner.
 She loves to travel- solo, with her family or a group of friends.
 No matter where she is, she is always making an impact and sharing her journey.
-When she isn’t traveling, she can be found on the farm helping her daughter raise her show Steer and Pigs.
+When she isn’t traveling, she can be found on the farm helping her daughter raise her show animals.
 She’s a country girl at heart, with a love for travel.

 • Email